 Development and Design of The Aerovelo Helicopter

 AeroVelo Atlas, a line up of graduates and students of the University of Toronto (Toronto, U of T or UToronto), prepare flight experimenting its atlas human helicopter HPH on 28 August (2012).

-The foundation crew of AeroVelo Atlas is the look-like group who build Snowbird, the maiden outstanding Human-Powered Helicopter and ornithopter.
+The foundation crew of AeroVelo Atlas is the look-like group that build Snowbird, the maiden outstanding Human-Powered Helicopter, and ornithopter.
 The Atlas Helicopter is the biggest HPH at all flown, and include a tip-to-tip spin span of 47m (154 ft), next only to the Mil V-12 (Russian).

 Management was formed by bent the bike, that tighten the full human helicopter frame, drifting the rotor axes.

-Afterwards its board of flights vertical technical professionals analysed the information from the flights, the AHS International declared that the aerial flight had contact the needs of the tournament and the AeroVelo Atlas had formally conquered the prize reward of $250,000 on 11 July – 2013.
+Afterward, its board of flights vertical technical professionals analyzed the information from the flights, the AHS International declared that the aerial flight had contacted the needs of the tournament and the AeroVelo Atlas had formally conquered the prize reward of $250,000 on 11 July – 2013.